Guide to Long Island, Andaman and Nicobar, India

 If you decided to visit Long Island, you did it because you heard about this beautiful beach.
 Lalaji Bay beach is indeed quite beautiful, it very much reminds Elephant beach on Havelock.
 Snorkeling on the left (northeast) side of the beach is OK, you need to swim further away from the shore and its sandy bottom.

 Good think about Lalaji Bay beach is that is OK for swimming and snorkeling at any time and any tide, with higher tide slightly better.
 In any case getting there and away will take you 60-90 minutes, either by nice jungle walk or by boat from the village.
 Thus Lalaji Bay beach is a day trip from the village located at the southwest tip of the island.

 Strange thing and great thing about Lalaji Bay beach

-Strange thing about Lalaji Bay is the forest department accommodation there, called “Sea Mohwa Grove Eco Tourism Huts”.
+The strange thing about Lalaji Bay is the forest department accommodation there, called “Sea Mohwa Grove Eco-Tourism Huts”.
 At the very peak of the season, when Havelock or Neil are overpriced and hopelessly booked this place wat totally empty with no visitor staying.
 Why would nice accommodation located at such a fantastic, beautiful location be empty?
 It is mispriced.
 With 5000Rs+tax asking price, this is just a no go …

-Great thing about Lalaji Bay is that the empty forest department huts also include a “restaurant”.
-Thus you do not have to hike to the beach with your own food supplies (take water though), but you may enjoy very decent lunch or dinner here.
+The great thing about Lalaji Bay is that the empty forest department huts also include a “restaurant”.
+Thus you do not have to hike to the beach with your own food supplies (take water though), but you may enjoy a very decent lunch or dinner here.